reselbob/innosoft/README.md

-# Code and Project Samles
+# Code and Project Samples
 The repository contains the sample code and project for the class, **Microservices Architecture**.